CBIIT/bento-docs/source/installation/bento-quick-start.md

 3. Open the `vars.tfvars` file with an editor of your choice.
 The path of this file is: `/bento-custodian/terraform/aws/vars.tfvars`.

-<br> See `/bento-custodian/terraform/aws/variables.tf` for a description of the variables in `vars.tfvars`.
+See `/bento-custodian/terraform/aws/variables.tf` for a description of the variables in `vars.tfvars`.

 4. Update the following variables in `vars.tfvars`:
     * `profile`: The name of your profile as it is set in the `.aws/credential` file.